tyeatts75/Data310/thurs4.md

       train the model.
 Before training can begin standard sparse categorical crossentropy is applied for the loss function and adam is used as the optimizer.
 This model also implements a feature to save various checkpoints throughout the model to make sure text is saved during training.
 Once these steps are complete the model can be executed.
-Due to the long runtime only 3 epochs were used for this model.
-The loss of the third and final epoch was 1.7221.
+Due to the long runtime only 20 epochs were used for this model.
+The loss of the final epoch was 0.7284.

 - (3)Generating text